 - “Now I know why everyone talks about you behind your back.”

-- “All idiots hate it when you call them an idiot.
-Idiot.”
+- “All tools can’t stand it when you call them a tool.
+Tool.”

 - “Please shut your mouth when you’re talking to me.”

-- “Don’t you have a terribly empty feeling in your skull?”
+- “Don’t you have a terribly empty feeling in your head?”

 Example Chaotic Good backgrounds